PhacharaM/29-phachara-tle--find-your-hat/thinkimg-process.md

 <!-- Thinking Process -->
 <!-- 1.
 Workflow Planning -->
+1.fix board to array as printboard fuction
+2.make the player move
+3.update position of player
+4.set game rule & boundary
+5.make it loop to number 2.-5. and check till game end
 <!-- 2.1.
 Board Functions (Hardcoded) -->
+use for...of + join
+for turn 2d array to row with for...of anf then join all row with Join
 <!-- 2.2.
 Board Functions (Generated) -->
 <!-- 3.
 Input Functions -->
 <!-- 4.
 Movement Functions -->